Reentry in Southern Indiana — the catch-22 of coming home to Seymour, Scottsburg, Austin, Crothersville, Madison, or Salem

 These successes are under-reported because they’re not media headlines — but they are the backbone of every below-average-recidivism county in southern Indiana.

-10. The bottom line — a system aimed at incarceration, not transition
+10. Bottom line — a system built for incarceration, not transition

-Returning to Seymour, Scottsburg, Austin, Crothersville, Madison, or Salem after prison means stepping into a society structured like this:
+Coming back to Seymour, Scottsburg, Austin, Crothersville, Madison, or Salem after prison means walking into a setup that looks like this:

 - No real reentry infrastructure.
 No guaranteed housing, no pre-booked job, no guaranteed transportation.
 Just a pre-release class and a list of numbers that may or may not answer.

-- Rural logistics push people back to known behavior.
-Lack of transit, sparse jobs, and weak treatment networks make old habits the default choice, not the “bad one.”
+- Rural logistics push people back to old habits.
+No transit, sparse jobs, and weak treatment networks make the old behavior the default, not the bad choice.

 - Stigma first, story second.
-In small towns, people are “known for their crime,” not “known for their effort to change.”
-Even community orgs sometimes treat reentry as “risk management” instead of a reinclusion project.
+In a small town you’re known for your crime, not for trying to change.
+Even some community orgs treat reentry as risk management instead of bringing someone back into the community.

-- Silence about success.
-Stable lives rarely make local news; only “back to prison” stories do.
-The narrative reinforces a doomed-to-fail expectation.
+- Success doesn’t make the news.
+Stable lives don’t make local headlines.
+Only “back to prison” stories do.
+That feeds the doomed-to-fail expectation.

 The real scandal isn’t that people sometimes fail after prison.
-It’s that the system sets up a catch-22 where you need ID to get a job, a job to get money, money to get ID, and a home address to prove you exist — while the rent, the car payment, and the parole check-in don’t wait.
-Walking out of a cage with no clothes, no car, no ID, no money, no home, and no Social Security card isn’t a “second chance.”
-It’s the first test of a maze that’s built for recidivism, not reentry.
+It’s that the system sets up a catch-22: you need ID to get a job, a job to get money, money to get ID, and a home address to prove you exist — while the rent, the car payment, and the parole check-in don’t wait.
+Walking out with no clothes, no car, no ID, no money, no home, and no Social Security card isn’t a “second chance.”
+It’s the first test of a maze built for recidivism, not reentry.

 11. If you are reentering — or helping someone who is — in Scott, Jackson, Jennings, or Washington County